oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 the synchronization is done once with all the work in the queue.

-It is important to mention that work queues are usually provided by the "core" heterogeneous programming model such as CUDA or SYCL, and it is common for a program to "share" a queue for several libraries as well as custom-written kernels.
+It is important to mention that work queues are usually provided by the "core" heterogeneous programming model such as CUDA or SYCL, and it is common for a program to use one queue with several libraries as well as custom-written kernels.

 ### 3. Fork and join

-We observed programs using asynchronous algorithms in a very common *fork-join* parallel pattern for processing some big work in parallel on several execution devices.
+We also observed programs using asynchronous algorithms in a very common *fork-join* parallel pattern for processing some big work in parallel on several execution devices.

 ```
 work-queue qs[] = {/*initialize all the queues*/};